Duwamish people: Treaty of Point Elliott and the Puget Sound War

-Later that year, due to dissatisfaction with the established reservations, lack of followthrough on promises, abuse of power, and murder of Indigenous people at the hands of settlers, the Puget Sound War began.
+Later that year, due to dissatisfaction with the established reservations, lack of follow-through on promises, abuse of power, and murder of Indigenous people at the hands of settlers, the Puget Sound War began.
 The Stkelmish (Note: The Stkelmish were one of the x̌ačuʔabš groups.
-Their village was located near what is now Bellevue.) village of saʔcaqaɬ, south of modern-day Bellevue, was used as a staging ground by the in the 1856 Battle of Seattle.
+Their village was located near what is now Bellevue.) village of saʔcaqaɬ, south of modern-day Bellevue, was used as a staging ground in the 1856 Battle of Seattle.
 The Duwamish took part in the battle on both sides, with many of the Hachuamish fighting against the Americans, and Chief Seattle aiding the settlers in the siege.

 In August 1856, the Fox Island Council was held to address the grievances held by people after the treaty.
 There, Isaac Stevens agreed to establish a reservation, the Muckleshoot reservation, for the Duwamish and other tribes living along the Duwamish watershed, including the White and Green rivers, in hopes that the remaining Duwamish would move to the reservation.
 The reservation was understood by the Indigenous people at the meeting to consist of a wedge of land between the White and Green rivers, however the official documents only include the area of today's reservation.
 It was created in 1857 by executive order.